polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-relay.md

 ## Matching versions are critical

 You **must** use the _exact_ versions set forth in this tutorial.
-Parachains are _very tightly coupled_ with the relay chain codebase they are connecting to as they share so many common dependancies.
+Parachains are _very tightly coupled_ with the relay chain codebase that they connect to because they share so many common dependencies.
 Be sure to use the corresponding version of Polkadot with any other software when working on _any_ examples throughout the Substrate documentation.
-This also applies when in production: running a parachain _requires_ that you follow relay chain upgrades!
+You must stay synchronized with relay chain upgrades for your parachain to continue running successfully.
-Falling behind is very likely to have your network _stop producing blocks_!
+If you don't keep up with relay chain upgrades, it's likely that your network will stop producing blocks.

 ### Documentation examples versioning